 Please refer to Note 43 for more details on financial assets measured at amortized cost under pledge.

-Please refer to Note 30 for the gross carrying amount and allowance loss of financial assets measured at amortized cost, refer to Note 39 for information related to credit risk.
+Please refer to Note 31 for more details on gross carrying amount and accumulated impairment on financial assets measured at amortized cost.
+Please refer to Note 39 for more details on credit risk management.